- Music Department Location

 The Robert E. Kennedy Library contains an extensive collection of music books, periodicals and scores.
 It has some listening facilities in the Learning Resources Center.
 In the Reference Section there is a recent edition of the New Grove’s Dictionary of Music and Musicians and a copy of the MGG (Die Musik in Geschichte und Gegenwart—for those who read German).

-A quarterly $10 fee is assessed of all students who wish to sign up for practice rooms, check out a locker (for instrumentalists), or to use a school instrument.
+A quarterly $20 fee is assessed of all students who wish to sign up for practice rooms, check out a locker (for instrumentalists), a school instrument and/or musician’s ear plugs.
 The quarterly fee covers all three items.
-A separate fee of $10 is required when taking courses involving the sound design studio or the recording classes.
+A separate fee of $20 is required when taking courses involving the sound design studio or the recording classes.

 - Pay the State Cashier in the Administration Building (No. 1).
 The receipt must be retained and shown to the Music Department to arrange lockers, practice rooms and instruments.